pipi-jia/TGRS2024_S2ECNet/README.md

 ```

-Thanks to YuxiangZhang for his contribution, You can download [Houston &amp; Pavia](https://github.com/YuxiangZhang-BIT/Data-CSHSI) dataset here.
+Thanks to Yuxiang Zhang for his contribution, You can download [Houston &amp; Pavia](https://github.com/YuxiangZhang-BIT/Data-CSHSI) dataset here.

 ## Run a Model: